-The accuracy of 2D-profiling for input-dependent branches (ACC-dep) is between 28%-54% for the five benchmarks (bzip2, gzip, twolf, gap, crafty, gcc) that have the highest static fraction of input-dependent branches.
+We note that, in general, the accuracy of MEAN-STD-PAM for input-dependent branches (ACC-dep) is between 28%-54% for the five benchmarks (bzip2, gzip, twolf, gap, crafty) that have the highest fraction of input-dependent branches.
 While these numbers may seem low, they are actually an artifact of using only two input sets to define the set of input-dependent branches.
-In the next section, we show that ACC-dep significantly increases (beyond 70%) as we consider more and more input sets.
+We show, in Section 5.3, that ACC-dep significantly increases (beyond 70%) as we consider more and more input sets.